Get all the latest data for Randstad

 How much are property prices expected to increase in Randstad in 2026?

-As of early 2026, property prices in Randstad are expected to increase by approximately 4.5% over the course of the year, reflecting a slight moderation from the pace seen in 2025.
+As of early 2026, Randstad property prices are expected to increase by roughly 4.5% over the course of 2026, slightly ahead of the national average due to the region's tighter supply and stronger demand fundamentals.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Randstad.